Thanksgiving gas prices are lowest in years—but that hasn’t made electric cars the turkeys

 Combined, more than 1 out of every 7 new vehicles sold in California is a hybrid or plug-in vehicle.
 And 2019 was no fluke; fully electric vehicle sales add up to well over 5% of the market and are headed for something like 3% on a national level.

-So as we bring out families together—physically or virtually—for the holiday, let’s make at least a passing mention to the idea that we can grow from 2020, and choose cleaner vehicles for the future.
+So as we bring our families together—physically or virtually—for the holiday, let’s make at least a passing mention to the idea that we can grow from 2020, and choose cleaner vehicles for the future.
 EVs are definitely not the turkey.